 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-First, you need to remove any of the tree ornaments that aren’t the right color.
+First, you need to remove any of the tree ornaments that are too Christmas-y or aren’t the right color.

 Hopefully, you have some red, pink or neutral colored ones on there that can stay up so you don’t have to start decorating from scratch.

 Since my Christmas tree was decorated with green, red, and black and white, I removed all of the green ornaments and left the others.

 2 | Add fake roses